 Our goal Measure Current performance (2023/2024 Annual Report) Performance targets 2025 - 2034 Council is prepared for and maintains an effective response capacity to manage civil defence emergencies Council's e-text alerting system is tested twice per annum.
 Achieved Council has utilised the e-text system once during the April EOC standup event and once to test the system for EOC use.
 Achieved At least one Emergency Operations Centre (EOC), and community group activation occurs annually (event or exercise).
 Achieved Multiple full stand ups over the year with two stand ups requesting additional support from out of region.
 Achieved At least two training sessions are held annually for Council CDEM Incident Management Personnel and community groups.
-Eleven Westland District Council staff attended CIMS4 training.
+Achieved Eleven Westland District Council staff attended CIMS4 training.
 8 staff have attended training in D4h Incident Management Platform.
 A CIMS4 course was held in Hokitika.
-Achieved Why this is important: An emergency event can o community groups are prepenergency event.
-CDEM relationships with WC CDEM Group territorial authorities, emergency services, and life line utilities are maintained and strengthened Council is represented at CDEMG Joint Committee meetings by the Mayor, or a nominated attendee.
+Achieved ccur at any time.
+It is import pared for and can support the CDEM relationships with WC CDEM Group territorial authorities, emergency services, and life line utilities are maintained and strengthened Council is represented at CDEMG Joint Committee meetings by the Mayor, or a nominated attendee.
+CDEMG Joint Committee meetings by the Mayor, or a 4/4 meetings = 100% of the Council is represented at CEG meetings by the Chief Executive or a nominated attendee.
 Achieved Council was represented at 4/4 meetings = 100% of the time.
-100% of the time Council is represented at CEG meetings by the Chief Executive or a nominated attendee.
-Achieved Council was represented at 4/4 meetings = 100% of the time.
-100% of the time Why this is important: Council needs to be represented at emergency management committees to take pain decision making that affects the Westland District.
-It is also important to build an maintain relationships with other key organisations.
+100% of the time • ited at emergency management ts the Westland District.
+It is als ther key organisations.